verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] I will always adore the part of myself that wants what doesn't want me.
 - [ ] Debating dumping my hot tea over my head.
 - [ ] Exercise my right to publicly photo booth.
+- [ ] 100% of the People with Taylor Swift lyrics tattoos agree that I got a punchable face.